What to do in Paris off the beaten track?

 -

-The Tolbiac/Olympiades district
+The Tolbiac / Olympiades district

 -

-The area around the François-Mitterrand Library
+The surroundings of the François-Mitterrand Library

 -